derDeno/db-dash/README.md

 ## Usage

-Due to CORS policies, this is wrapped into a docker container.
+Due to CORS policies, this is wrapped into a docker container with a nginx proxy.
 Build it yourself:

 ``` bash